Schistosoma

 Schistosoma is a genus of trematodes, commonly known as blood flukes.
 They are parasitic flatworms responsible for a highly significant group of infections in humans termed schistosomiasis, which is considered by the World Health Organization to be the second-most socioeconomically devastating parasitic disease (after malaria), infecting millions worldwide.

 Adult flatworms parasitize blood capillaries of either the mesenteries or plexus of the bladder, depending on the infecting species.
 They are unique among trematodes and any other flatworms in that they are dioecious with distinct sexual dimorphism between male and female.
 Thousands of eggs are released and reach either the bladder or the intestine (according to the infecting species), and these are then excreted in urine or feces to fresh water.
-Larvae must then pass through an intermediate snail host before the next larval stage of the parasite emerges that can infect a new mammalian host by directly penetrating the skin.
+Larvae must then pass through an intermediate snail host before the next larval stage of the parasite emerges that can infect a new mammalian host by penetrating the skin.

 Evolution

 Electron micrograph of an adult male Schistosoma parasite worm.
 The bar (bottom left) represents a length of 500 μm.

 The origins of this genus remain unclear.
 For many years it was believed that this genus had an African origin, but DNA sequencing suggests that the species (S. edwardiense and S. hippopotami) that infect the hippo (Hippopotamus amphibius) could be basal.
 Since hippos were present in both Africa and Asia during the Cenozoic era, the genus might have originated as parasites of hippos.
 The original hosts for the South East Asian species were probably rodents.